IBUNHABIBU/react-calculator/README.md

 ### Features

-   #### Milestone 1
+   #### Milestone 4

-    - Setup the project with NPM use
+    - Implement calculate and operate components
-    - import proptypes
+    - import calculate to the app component
-    - import big.js
+    - add big.js
     - deploy to heroku